untangle/mfw_docs/beta.rst

 The following document provides a brief overview of the SD-WAN router beta.

 Beware: This beta is intended to show the future direction of the SD-WAN router.
 It is still very much a beta.
-It has many bugs and many features still missing.
+It has bugs and features still missing.
-However, while it is a young product, it should be stable and is very fast, even on tiny hardware.
+While it is a young product, it should be stable and is very fast, even on tiny hardware.
 It will allow you to get a sneak peak at the future direction and some of the exciting technology on the way.

 Overview